Dropkick Murphys

-The band was initially signed to independent punk record label Hellcat Records, releasing five albums for the label, and building a reputation locally through constant touring and yearly St. Patrick's Day week shows, held in and around Boston.
-The 2004 single, "Tessie" became the band's first mainstream hit and one of their biggest charting singles to date.

-The band's final Hellcat release, 2005's The Warrior's Code, included the song "I'm Shipping Up to Boston."
-The song was featured in the 2006 film The Departed, and went on to become the band's only platinum-selling single to date.
-It remains one of their best-known songs.
+Dropkick Murphys are an American Celtic punk band formed in Quincy, Massachusetts in 1996.
+The lineup consists of co-lead vocalist Ken Casey, drummer Matt Kelly, co-lead vocalist Al Barr (on hiatus since 2022), rhythm and lead guitarist James Lynch, lead guitarist and multi-instrumentalist Tim Brennan, multi-instrumentalist and rhythm guitarist Jeff DaRosa, and bassist Kevin Rheault.
+Casey has been the band's only constant member since the band formed.
 The band is known for their loud, energetic live shows.

+The band was initially signed to independent punk label Hellcat Records; they released five albums for the label and built a reputation around New England and the East Coast through persistent touring.
+They expanded their schedule to include national and international tour dates, and began a tradition of yearly St. Patrick's Day week shows, held in and around Boston.
+The 2004 single "Tessie", an homage to a Boston Red Sox fanclub the Royal Rooters, became the band's first mainstream hit and one of their highest-charting singles to date.
+The band's final Hellcat release, 2005's The Warrior's Code, included the song "I'm Shipping Up to Boston".
+It was featured in the 2006 film The Departed and became the band's only platinum-selling single to date.